arvigeus/AZ-204/Questions/Entra ID.md

 ---

 Question: You are creating an internal portal for staff members to access confidential financial reports.
-The portal uses Azure AD for user authentication.
-The staff accounts are currently on Azure AD Basic licenses.
+The portal uses Microsoft Entra ID for user authentication.
+The staff accounts are currently on Microsoft Entra ID Basic licenses.
 You are tasked with setting up multi-factor authentication (MFA) for a specific team of staff members.
 Which two steps should you take?

-- [ ] Activate application proxy in Azure AD.
+- [ ] Activate application proxy in Microsoft Entra ID.
-- [ ] Set up the portal to utilize Azure AD business-to-consumer (B2C).
+- [ ] Set up the portal to utilize Microsoft Entra ID business-to-consumer (B2C).
-- [ ] Enable security defaults in Azure AD.
+- [ ] Enable security defaults in Microsoft Entra ID.
-- [x] Upgrade the staff accounts to Azure AD Premium P1.
+- [x] Upgrade the staff accounts to Microsoft Entra ID Premium P1.
-- [x] Establish a new conditional access policy in Azure AD.
+- [x] Establish a new conditional access policy in Microsoft Entra ID.

-Answer: Conditional access policies require Azure AD Premium P1 licenses.
+Answer: Conditional access policies require Microsoft Entra ID Premium P1 licenses.
 Security defaults enable MFA for **ALL** users, which does not meat requirenments for specific staff members.

 ---